Latrechesara/code213-bootcamp-deeplearning/README.md

 **From Neurons to AI Agents (2026 AI Stack)**

 Welcome to the **advanced stage** of the Data Science Bootcamp.
-This program traces the **evolution of Artificial Intelligence**, starting from first-principles implementations and progressing toward **production-grade AI systems** used in 2026 — including **YOLOv8, Transformers, Retrieval-Augmented Generation (RAG), and Agentic Workflows**.
+This program explores the **evolution of Artificial Intelligence**, starting from first-principles implementations and advancing toward **production-grade AI systems** used in 2026 — including **YOLOv8, Transformers, Retrieval-Augmented Generation (RAG), and Agentic Workflows**.

-> *The goal is not only to train models, but to engineer intelligent systems.*

 ---